ajewelbd/real-time-chat-with-socket/README.md

 ## Thought Process

+1. Her I use `API Versioning`.
+To provide backward/forward comapatibility simentenously.
+Or support multi version of the API to serve differrent purposes.
 1. I choose Socket.IO for real-time communication because it provides easy handling of WebSocket connections and is widely used in chat applications.
 2. MongoDB was chosen for its flexibility with document-based storage.
 User info, chat messages, file meta data are stored in diffrent collections.
 This makes the process easier to query.
 3. JWT-based authentication ensures that user sessions are secure.
 Token is generated while user registered or logged in.
 Prtoceted routes are remain secured for the token.